mosip/pixelpass-ios-swift/README.md

 ### `decodeMappedCborData(cborEncodedString: String, mapper: [String: String]) -> [String: String]?`

-Decodes the given string data from CBOR and re-maps with mapper provided.
+Decodes the given string data from CBOR if its CBOR encoded and re-maps with mapper provided.

 **Parameters:**
 - `cborEncodedString`: The CBOR endoded string data to be decoded.